reheat casserole

 Conclusion

-Do not be afraid to store leftover casserole with the refrigerator or freezer and use it later.
+Do not be afraid to store leftover casserole in the refrigerator or freezer and use it later.
 When reheated, it will not taste as freshly baked, but it will be a delicious and tasty meal for you and your family.
+Or a fast breakfast casserole if in a hurry.

 Up next: